project-flexos/asplos22-ae/README.md

 artifact makes heavy use of Docker containers, and so we recommend you to use a recent version of Docker to avoid storage pool issues.
 See [troubleshooting](#5-troubleshooting).
 Our version of Docker is `20.10.10`.

-*TODO*: document how to set core numbers for experiments.

 ## 4. Getting started